 How about music?
-Phenix has a sound system that sees your bluetooth phone.
+Phenix has a sound system to pair with your bluetooth phone.
 If you don't bring music, don't worry, Phenix has lots of music to suit all tastes.
 Or no music, just the sound of water.

 What if the weather is bad?
 The captain will contact you the day before the trip and discuss this with you.
 If the weather is deemed unsuitable, then we will not go out and you will not be charged.

 What about parking?
 You can usually pay for parking at the DuSable Harbor parking lot.
 If you are driving, you should discuss this with us prior to the trip.

 Marijuana or other drugs?
-No drugs of any kind are allowed on board, and the Captain is required to immediately notify the Coast Guard and Chicago Police if any drugs are aboard.
+No drugs of any kind are allowed on boats per Federal Law, and the Captain is required to immediately notify the Coast Guard and Chicago Police if any drugs are aboard.